-GFTEC will retain a 2.5% net profits interest ("NPI") royalty on mineral claims comprising approximately 96% of the PINE Property, which are subject to a NSR royalty payable to a former owner ("Underlying NSR") and a 1% NSR royalty on the balance of the claims that are not subject to the Underlying NSR royalty.
-The NPI royalty can be reduced to 1.25% at any time through the payment to GFTEC of \$2.5 million in cash or shares.
-The NSR royalty can be reduced to 0.5% through the payment to GFTEC of \$2.5 million in cash or shares.
+The PINE Property is subject to a 2.5% Net Profit Interest ("NPI") royalty on mineral claims comprising about 96% of the PINE Property and a 1% NSR royalty on the balance of the claims.
+The NPI royalty can be reduced to 1.25% at any time through the payment of \$2.5 million in cash or shares.
+The NSR royalty can be reduced to 0.50% through payment of \$2.5 million in cash or shares.